 My decision to make frames in this way was in no way influenced by my inability at that time to make good mitred corners.
-(Well, that is my story and I am sticking to it!)
+(Well, that's my story and I'm sticking to it!)
+Now that I have access to saw guides, of course, I have no problem with mitres.

 Pieces of different woods (pine, yew, oak, ash, teak, sycamore etc) were sawn into strips, planed to size and then glued and cramped together.
 After the outer edge was cut square using a dimension saw, the inner edges of all 3 frames were routed out using a very small straight cutter.
 A rebate was routed on the reverse of each frame, and the frames were sanded and waxed.